Jared Isaacman: Pilot

-Isaacman is flight-qualified in multiple military jet aircraft and has logged over 7,000 flight hours.
-He co-founded the Black Diamond Jet Team, in 2010, which performs at airshows.
+Isaacman has logged over 7,000 flight hours.
+He co-founded the Black Diamond Jet Team in 2010, which performs at airshows.
 He made two attempts to break the world record for circumnavigating the globe in a light jet, achieving the record in 2009 with a time of 61 hours, 51 minutes, and 15 seconds—about 20 hours faster than the previous record.
 He received the call sign "Rook" during fighter jet training.

+Isaacman is flight-qualified in multiple military jet aircraft including the A-4, Alpha Jet, F-5, L-39, L-159, MB-339, MiG-29UB, T-33, and T-38 along with multiple civilian jet aircraft including the Challenger 650, Citation Mustang, CitationJet and Premier.

 Private spaceflight

 Inspiration4

 Isaacman (second from left) with his Inspiration4 crewmates at the Johnson Space Center.

 In February 2021, Isaacman announced he would command Inspiration4, the first orbital mission with no professional astronauts aboard.
 Operated by SpaceX using the Crew Dragon spacecraft, it launched on September 15, 2021, and orbited Earth for three days.
 During the mission, Isaacman placed the first known sports bets from space.
 The flight raised over $250 million for St. Jude Children’s Research Hospital, a cause Isaacman championed throughout the mission.